Back to portfolioSold out

 Logan Square, in warm wood and slow brass.

-Sawyer Avenue is a pair of four-story buildings at 2414 and 2424 N Sawyer — one block east of the boulevard, one block west of the square.
-We drew them together as a single project with a shared vocabulary: fluted walnut, rift-sawn white oak floors, full-slab quartz, and brass warmed so it never reads as gold.
+Sawyer Avenue is a single four-story building at 2414 N Sawyer — one block east of the boulevard, one block west of the square.
+Its plan is mirrored across a shared core: one lobby, one mail room, one garage, one shared roof.
+We drew it with a tight vocabulary: fluted walnut, rift-sawn white oak floors, full-slab quartz, and brass warmed so it never reads as gold.

-The two buildings run a quiet counterpoint.
-The south building is the brighter of the pair — paler millwork, globe pendants, quartz that catches the light.
-The north building is its warmer sibling, weighted in walnut, with black hardware and a bronzed ceremony at the front door.
-Between them: a shared alley, shared parking, and a shared conviction that an urban building is first a home and second a façade.
+The two sides of the plan run a quiet counterpoint.
+The south side is the brighter of the pair — paler millwork, globe pendants, quartz that catches the light.
+The north side is its warmer sibling, weighted in walnut, with black hardware and a bronzed ceremony at the front door.
+They meet at the shared lobby — one building, two tempers, joined by a single conviction that an urban home is first a home and second a façade.

 Every residence was delivered with a private outdoor area.
 Penthouses step up to full rooftops with unobstructed views across Logan Square to the downtown skyline.